-INTO's mission is to transform international students' academic and career success through winning university partnerships.
-Our unified strategy to deliver this mission covers 5 core pillars:
+INTO's mission is to transform international students' academic and career success through exceptional university partnerships.
+The unified strategy to deliver this mission covers 3 core pillars and is supported by the INTO culture of growing together:

-- Winning portfolio of partners and products.
-We partner with over 25 universities across US, UK, Europe and Australia to support their internationalisation strategies, including: delivering pathway programmes, advising on university courses & programmes, implementing sales & activation in student markets, and performing enrolment services. - Differentiated propositions in market.
-We ensure our universities' propositions are differentiated in increasingly competitive markets, and leverage our unique recruitment network and university access centre (UAC) infrastructure to create diverse demand. - Enrolment excellence.
-We ensure a transparent and reliable application and arrival process for students, agents, and our university partners. - Academic and career success.
-Our on campus teams teach and support our international students, driving higher progression rates to university, retention to degree, and ultimately, better employability prospects. - Streamlined, agile and empowered culture.
-We align our global teams to deliver our services efficiently and effectively, using agile methodologies and local empowerment to respond to changing student and market needs.
+- Exceptional university partnerships including student academic and career success.
+INTO partner with universities across US, UK, Europe and Australia to support their internationalisation strategies, including: delivering pathway programmes, advising on university courses & programmes, implementing sales & activation in student markets, and performing enrolment services.
+The on-campus teams teach and support our international students, driving higher progression rates to university, retention to degree, and ultimately, better employability prospects. - Differentiation in market.
+INTO ensure universities' propositions are differentiated in increasingly competitive markets, and leverage our unique recruitment network and university access centre (UAC) infrastructure to create diverse demand. - Enrolment excellence.
+INTO ensure a transparent and reliable application and arrival process for students, agents, and university partners.